hilaryYo/Infrastructure-documentation-best-practices/first file_the basics.md

     All licensing
         Custom 3rd party applications and configurations
         Tools used to monitor systems.
-      Define the difference between runbook and playbook in an organizaion.
-Some orgs use them interchangably, some use them as either, keeping everything up and running = playbook and step by step housekeeping and procedures = playbooks.
+      Define the difference between runbook and playbook Some orgs use them interchangably, some use them as either, keeping everything up and running = playbook and step by step housekeeping and procedures = playbooks.